talihomz/tic-tac-toe-js/README.md

-# Library Project
+# TicTacToe Project

-An implementation on the [Library Project](https://www.theodinproject.com/courses/javascript/lessons/library) of The Odin Project.
+An implementation on the [TictacToe Project](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript) of The Odin Project.

 # Live Preview, with Docker

 You will need a GitLab account to run this with Docker.

-## Log in to GitLab's Docker Registry
+## 1. Log in to GitLab's Docker Registry

 Log in to the Registry using the following command:

 `$ docker login registry.gitlab.com`

-## Serve the site
+## 2. Serve the site

 Run `docker-compose up`.

 If all goes well, you should see it live [here](http://localhost:3000).